This post covers things to do in July in New Orleans.

 NOTE: This event was canceled in 2020, and it might be canceled again for 2021.
 That said, they have yet to make any announcements about this activity.

 Experience a Free Art Show

-There are several great art exhibitions and galleries to see in New Orleans this July.
+There are some great art exhibitions and galleries to see in New Orleans this July.